khalido/blog/content/post/setup-crostini-chromebook.md

 ---
-title: "Setting up Linux on a Chromebook with Crostine"
+title: "Setting up Linux on a Chromebook with Crostini"
 date: 2018-08-24
 tags:
 - chromebooks